awilli32/jsmini/02-Homework/17-Mapping-Web/Instructions/README.md

 * Professionalism

-* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file
+* Ensure your repository has regular commits and a thorough README.md file

 **Good luck!**

 ### Copyright

-Trilogy Education Services © 2019.
+Data Boot Camp © 2021.
 All Rights Reserved.